 SEC.
+7. Administrative Provisions. (a) To aid in the performance of the functions of the Council:

-7. Administrative Provisions. (a) The Office of Administration in the Executive Office of the President shall provide the Council with such administrative support on a reimbursable basis as may be necessary for the performance of the functions of the Council.
+(i) The Office of Administration in the Executive Office of the President shall provide the Council with administrative support on a reimbursable basis; and